Mafalda-SFU/Mafalda-SFU.github.io/docs/README.md

     btn_label: Contact us
     image_path: /assets/images/cocomaterial/investment.svg
     excerpt: |
-      Mafalda SFU modular and interconnectable design allows to adapt itself to your needs and budged and provide you a price adjusted to your specific use case, and being able to evolve with your future requirements
+      Mafalda SFU modular and interconnectable design allows it to adapt itself to your needs and budged and provide you a price adjusted to your specific use case, and being able to evolve over time with your future requirements
     title: Prices adapted to your needs
     url: /contact/
 gallery: